vmware-tanzu/community-edition/docs/getting-started.md

 # Getting Started with TCE

 This guide walks you through standing up a management and guest cluster using Tanzu CLI.
-It then demonstrates how you can deploy add-ons into the cluster.
+It then demonstrates how you can deploy packages into the cluster.
 Currently we have getting started guides for [vSphere](#create-vsphere-clusters), [AWS](#create-aws-clusters), and [Docker](#create-local-docker-clusters-capd).
 For detailed documentation on tanzu-cli and deployment of clusters, see the [TKG docs](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/index.html).